 Improper plant care

 Overwatering your marijuana plants can create a moist environment that’s perfect for fungus.
-Similarly, watering late in the day can leave plants wet overnight, increasing the risk of mould.
-Also, overcrowding your grow room without trimming or pruning leads to poor air circulation, trapping moisture around the plants.
+Similarly, watering late in the day can leave plants wet overnight, increasing the risk of mould especially during the final 4 weeks of flower production.
+Also, overcrowding your grow room without trimming or pruning leads to poor air circulation, the development of stagnant air, causing trapped moisture around the plants.

 Common areas where mould develops